kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/prometheus.md

 This metric is used to produce the `Request Size` chart on the metric tabs.
 It also supports `Request Throughput` edge labels on the graph.

-- Appending `|istio_request_bytes_*` to the `drop` regex above would drop all associated metrics and would prevent any request size/throughput reporting in Kiali.
+- Appending `|istio_request_bytes_.*` to the `drop` regex above would drop all associated metrics and would prevent any request size/throughput reporting in Kiali.
 - Appending `|istio_request_bytes_bucket` to the `drop` regex above, would prevent any request size percentile reporting in the Kiali metric charts.

 #### istio_response_bytes

 This metric is used to produce the `Response Size` chart on the metric tabs.
 And also supports `Response Throughput` edge labels on the graph

-- Appending `|istio_response_bytes_*` to the `drop` regex above would drop all associated metrics and would prevent any response size/throughput reporting in Kiali.
+- Appending `|istio_response_bytes_.*` to the `drop` regex above would drop all associated metrics and would prevent any response size/throughput reporting in Kiali.
 - Appending `|istio_response_bytes_bucket` to the `drop` regex above would prevent any response size percentile reporting in the Kiali metric charts.

 #### istio_request_duration_milliseconds

 This metric is used to produce the `Request Duration` chart on the metric tabs.
 It also supports `Response Time` edge labels on the graph.

-- Appending `|istio_request_duration_milliseconds_*` to the `drop` regex above would drop all associated metrics and would prevent any request duration/response time reporting in Kiali.
+- Appending `|istio_request_duration_milliseconds_.*` to the `drop` regex above would drop all associated metrics and would prevent any request duration/response time reporting in Kiali.
 - Appending `|istio_request_duration_milliseconds_bucket` to the `drop` regex above would prevent any request duration/response time percentile reporting in the Kiali metric charts or graph edge labels.